kingco6ra/kubeway/README.md

-# kubectl-forwarder
+# kubeway

 ## Overview

-Kubectl-Forwarder is a tool designed to automate and simplify the process of port forwarding for services running in Kubernetes.
+**kubeway** is a tool designed to automate and simplify the process of port forwarding for services running in Kubernetes.
 It allows local access to services operating within a Kubernetes cluster through dynamically allocated ports on the local machine.
 The project includes integration with HAProxy for configuring a proxy server to route requests to services.